 Thank you to the IBRO members who sent letters of interest to host the 10th IBRO World Congress of Neuroscience in 2019.
 Your interest and continued support are greatly appreciated.

-We are pleased to confirm that the next World Congress will be held in Daegu, South Korea, in 2019.
+We are pleased to confirm that 10th IBRO World Congress of Neuroscience will be hosted by the Korea Brain Research Institute (KBRI) and The Korean Society for Brain and Neural Science (KSBNS) in Daegu, South Korea, from 21-25 September 2019.

 A key objective of IBRO-sponsored congresses is to advance neuroscience in regions that need assistance.
 This can be achieved by holding regional congresses and meetings and by facilitating the participation of scientists from economically-challenged regions at congresses and meetings held in parts of the world with greater scientific strength and resources.
 To further facilitate this role, the congress/meeting venues should alternate from region to region.